-- (a) full-time students who are in their final semester before graduation; - (b) part-time students who are in their final semester before graduation, if no corresponding evening-division course section is open for registration;
+- (1). full-time students who are in their final semester before graduation;

+- (2). part-time students who are in their final semester before graduation, if no corresponding evening-division course section is open for registration;

-- (c) other third-year, full-time students; - (d) second-year, full-time students.
+- (3). other third-year, full-time students;

+- (4). second-year, full-time students; and,

+- (5). all other students.

 Section 406.
-Priority for Evening-Division Courses
+Priority for Evening-Required Courses